easolhq/easolhq.github.io/docs/reference/objects/product/variant/payment_plan.md

 # payment_plan.number_of_instalments

-The number of payments needed to pay off this plan.
+The number of instalments needed to pay off this plan.